pouryare/udemy-course-recommendation/README.md

 ## Dataset

 The dataset used for this project is the "udemy_course_data.csv" file, which is included in the root folder of the repository.
 The cleaned version of this dataset, "UdemyCleanedTitle.csv", is located in the `app` folder.
-Please note that I am not the owner of this dataset; it was downloaded from Udemy for educational purposes.
+Please note that I am not the owner of this dataset; it was downloaded from internet for educational purposes.

 ## Model Training